LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 Currently the detector provide two types of detection :

-**Human face detection ** will detect human face for the robot to interact with people.
+**Human face detection ** will detect human face for the robot to interact with people :

-- Normal face detection : detect multiple human face in the video stream and save all the face position.
+- Normal face detection : detect multiple human faces in the video stream and save all the faces' position.
 - Detect face with 2 eyes : detect human face and two eye, only save the position with both face and two eyes are detected.
 (So the detect result only contents people who is facing direct to the camera)

-**QR code detection** will detect the QR code for robot to interact with the environment.
+**QR code detection** will detect the QR-code for robot to interact with the environment :

 - Normal QR-code detection : detect multiple QR-code in the video and save all the QR-code position.
 - QR-code detect and decode : decode the QR-code information during the detection.
 (So if we put different Qr-code on different objects , we can control the robot to grab the specific one based on the QR-code info )